itsee-birmingham/standalone_collation_editor/docs/services_file/optional-variables.md

 **This variable can be overridden in individual project settings**

 This variable is a boolean which determines whether or not to show the comments text box in the regularisation rule menu.
 Nothing happens to these comments appart from them being saved along with the rule so the default is false.
 This setting should only be set to true if the platform using the collation editor has a mecahnism for using these comments in some way.

+## ```allowWitnessChangesInSavedCollations```

+**This variable can be overridden in individual project settings**

+This variable determines whether witnesses can be added to or removed from saved collations.
+If this variable is set to true and the current project witnesses do not match those in the saved collations the system will allow the user to add or remove witnesses until the witnesses saved match the witnesses in the project.
+This is only possible at the regularisation and set variants stage, order readings always needs to be redone with the new witness set.

+The default is false.

 ## ```showCollapseAllUnitsButton```